- Formula: CO

 - Geometry of carbon: 1 coordinate: terminus

 - Prototypical structure:

-What follows is the calculated isotope pattern for the CO unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula CO with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.

 - R.T.
 Sanderson in Chemical Periodicity, Reinhold, New York, USA, 1960.

 - N.N.
 Greenwood and A. Earnshaw in Chemistry of the Elements, 2nd edition, Butterworth, UK, 1997.

 - F.A.
 Cotton, G. Wilkinson, C.A.
 Murillo, and M. Bochmann, in Advanced Inorganic Chemistry, John Wiley & Sons, 1999.

 - A.F.
 Trotman-Dickenson, (ed.) in Comprehensive Inorganic Chemistry, Pergamon, Oxford, UK, 1973.

 - R.W.G.
 Wyckoff, in Crystal Structures, volume 1, Interscience, John Wiley & Sons, 1963.